Alpha · Pixel Art Fantasy MMO

 No pay to win.
 Ever.
 Cosmetics and convenience are fair game (think extra bank tabs or character slots).
 Power, currency, and progression are not.
 You can't pay to skip the grind.

 Group content is for groups.
 I'm not bolting on solo-clear paths to the hardest fights.
-If you want that loot, find four people.
+If you want that loot, find a four-man group.

 Blog